 If not, examine for some other issues.

-2. Dust accumulation in the device
+2. Dust is accumulating in the smoke detector

 Dust and debris accumulated within the detector may cause an inappropriate or false alarm.